EXPLORE THIS STORY

 Mediation as survival: Qatar presents its diplomacy as indispensable

-Minimization of Al Udeid's role in US air operations
+Minimization of Al Udeid's role in U.S. air operations

 Rivalry with Saudi Arabia absent from the framing